Mardy Colliery: Industrial relations

 From its opening, Mardy had a reputation as a place for militants and left-wing political extremists, particularly communists.
 A prominent communist, Arthur Horner, was elected in absentia as a checkweighman—at the time, he was serving a prison sentence for refusing to fight in the First World War.
 In the 1926 General Strike, its militancy led to the mineworkers' lodge being suspended from the South Wales Miners Federation, and expelled in 1930.
 During the period after the general strike, the South Wales Daily News first applied the term Little Moscow when describing Mardy.
 As a result, and with a slump in the demand for steam coal, production at Mardy did not resume until late 1927.

 There is a red Soviet banner from female workers in Moscow in 1926, made for British miners and their wives, which originally was kept in Maerdy ('Little Moscow').

 During the 1984/85 miners' strike, the pit remained true to its militant heritage and sent men as flying pickets all over the country; only two token picket lines were ever needed at Mardy itself, as no Mardy miner would ever cross a picket line.
 The wives formed the first women's support groups in the South Wales Coalfield, organising food collection and distribution, and joining their husbands on the picket lines.
-The miners returned to work on 5 March 1985.
+The miners returned to work on 5 March 1985, marching behind their union banners and the colliery band.
 A documentary following the miners and their families during the 1984 Miners strike was filmed by the BBC.
 A follow-up of the closure in 1990 was also produced.